 Did germ season sneak up on the early side for anyone else?
 Does it feel like it never actually left?
-About 6 weeks ago I got shingles, then we passed the “crud” as I lovingly call it for the next couple of weeks.
+Several week ago I got shingles, then we passed the “crud” as I lovingly call it for the next couple of weeks.
 No one ever really got sick with anything major, but sniffles, coughs, allergies, and the like made themselves at home in our home.
 Now, knocking on wood, I can say we are starting to come out of it.

 I want to first put a disclaimer that I am not on expert on oils, but I do have a decent supply and do enjoy using them myself.
 There are endless combinations of oils and almost everyone I know has a different one they swear by.
 These are just a few that I personally use on the regular.

 Diffuse oils.
 When the girls have a cough I diffuse eucalyptus and lavender in their rooms at night.
 I also have OnGuard (the Doterra protective blend) that I diffuse in the kitchen and living room when I start hearing of different viruses around town.
 Sometimes I add in peppermint, especially if the cold is creating a headache for any of us, as it helps ease headaches and reduce congestion.

 Apply oils.
 I recently learned that applying lavender around the ear is good for fighting off ear infections.
 I also am a fan of oregano oil on the bottom of feet because it has powerful antibacterial and a anti-fungal properties.

 Add oils to baths or showers.
 Again, eucalyptus is one of my favorite because wen inhaled, eucalyptus oil can help loosen up the mucous to make a cough more productive..
 Also adding in Epsom salts (which is not really salt, but pulverized minerals–mainly magnesium and sulfur) with a drop or two of your favorite oil can help draw out toxins and relax the body.